Covid-19: Dubai issues summer travel advisory for residents

 Covid-19: Dubai issues summer travel advisory for ...

-Residents urged to commence their overseas journeys only 14 days...
+Those who prepare for overseas journeys urged to fly only 14 days...
 READ MORE

 -